Update by user Jun 27, 2018

 Preferred solution: Let the company propose a solution.

-I didn't like: Lack of empathy, No protection, Genuine negligence, Paying for my property to get destroyed.
+Public Storage Cons: Lack of empathy, No protection, Genuine negligence, Paying for my property to get destroyed.